Extracting the gamma-ray source-count distribution below the Fermi-LAT detection limit with deep learning: Neural network architecture and training

 Convolution is performed on each patch separately.
 In order to be able to extract information from each patch in parallel, we define 3D convolutions, where the first two dimensions are the spatial dimensions, and the third dimension specifies the patch.
 In order to force the neural network to learn from each individual sky patch, we employ convolution filters of size $(N,N,1)$, where $N$ is the dimension of the filter.
 By doing so, we effectively apply 2D filters to the whole sky.
 Note that by employing such filter size, the output of each convolution will still have 12 separate images on the third axis, associated to each sky patch, while the number of channels will vary according to the number of filters employed.
 This technique will thus naturally scale for images with different color channels, such as RGB images, or spherical images for which several channels are available, as is the case where multiple energy bands are considered at once.

-In this process we partially loose large-scale information and information stored at the border of the patches, but we do not alter the small-scale information contained in the pixels of individual patches.
-On the other hand, if the resolution is high enough and the information we are interested in exploring is isotropic and/or lies at scales much smaller then the size of a patch, this architecture is viable and extremely efficient.
-Since we consider the Healpix pixelisation scheme, there is no spherical distortion in our images, unlike other architectures which employ the euclidean projection of the sphere.
+{ We stress that with our method we partially loose large-scale information and information stored at the border of the patches.
+Thus our algorithm would not be suitable in the case one is interested in recovering large-scale features.
+In our case, however, we are interested in exploring information which is statistically isotropic and/or lies at scales much smaller then the size of a patch.
+In this case our architecture is certainly viable and extremely efficient.} Also, since we build our patch on the pixels of the Healpix pixelisation scheme, there is no spherical distortion in our images, unlike other architectures which employ the euclidean projection of the sphere.

 This approach is extremely fast, since it leverages on optimised 3D convolutions.
 Furthermore the sphere-to-patch operation is performed asynchronously by the CPU while the accelerator is training the model, allowing for virtually no bottlenecks in the processing pipeline.